paolobettelini/notes/README.md

 to generate the snippets and import them in the database.
 To compile the `nannou` snippets you also need `wasm-pack` and `npm`.
 Make sure to open the script and change your configurations.
 A mongoDB database is needed.
+It is advisable to set the `CARGO_TARGET_DIR` variable so that the rust projects share the same target folder.

 Then, open the web server
 ```bash
 stellar-cli web --data data/ --connection-url "mongodb://localhost"